Get Started

 Components in Doors (and GoX) must have a Main() method that returns gox.Elem.
 The elem keyword lets you write an HTML template directly in the function body.

-GoX language server compiles it and manages
+The GoX language server generates and manages

 .x.gofiles automatically.